DanielSprockett/danielsprockett.github.io/publications.md

 <h2>Scientific Writing for the General Public</h2>
-<font size="5">I've also written about science for a general audience from time to time.
+<font size="5">from time to time, I've also written about science for a general audience.
 Check out some of my favorite articles below.</font>

 <br>